Scurvide/rasp-www-host/README.md

 If everything is configured correctly, the app should now register itself and start sending data to the website.
 Running the app manually prints any error messages to you that the app encounters.

 ### Arduino
 Arduino passively collects data.
 In this case the collected data is from an ultrasonic sensor which measures distance.
-The collected data is stored in Arduino until a correct message from Raspberry Pi via USB Serial is recieved.
-Once a message is recieved the Arduino will write back to the serial the data point corresponding the message recieved.
+The collected data is stored in Arduino until a correct message from Raspberry Pi via USB Serial is received.
+Once a message is received the Arduino will write back to the serial the data point corresponding the message received.
 In this case either latest distance measurement or tally count of things that passed by the sensor.
-Arduino recieves simple numbers to determine what data to write back to serial
+Arduino receives simple numbers to determine what data to write back to serial
 ```sh
 const int msgDistance   = '7';  // Message for returning current distance reading
 const int msgTally      = '3';  // Message for returning 1 when something passes by